Music Curriculum Rationale 2021/22

 We want to equip them with not only the minimum statutory requirements of the music National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.

-For example, at Christmas our children took part in the Liverpool Christmas choirs programme held at St Georges hall during the Christmas markets, spreading Christmas cheer to all those who attended.
-What a great start to the festive season it was!
-Our children also spread Christmas cheer to residents at local care homes.
+Under normal circumstances, at Christmas our children would take part in the Liverpool Christmas choirs programme held at St Georges hall during the Christmas markets, spreading Christmas cheer to all those who attend.
+This is something we are looking forward to attend again.
 We are committed to putting music on the map here at Mab Lane Primary.

-We enrich their time in our school with memorable, unforgettable experiences and provide opportunities which are normally out of reach – this piques their interests and passions.
-For example, earlier this year we provided our pupils with the opportunity to experience ISing at the fantastic Liverpool Philharmonic Hall.
-The event was a resounding success and many of the children commented what a wonderful and memorable experience they had.
-Our children and their family also got to experience Young Voices, the largest school choir in the world, at the Amazing Manchester Arena.
+We enrich their time in our school with memorable, unforgettable experiences and provide opportunities, which are normally out of reach – this piques their interests and passions.
+Our children also get to experience Young Voices, the largest school choir in the world, at the Amazing Manchester Arena.
 We firmly believe that it is not just about what happens in the classroom, it is about the added value we offer to really inspire our children.

 Music subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
 These characteristics underpin all work in music and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
 These characteristics are: